Newfies/Disboot/README.md

 ### How To Setup?
  For now, this project will require you to setup this on your own to self host.

- 1. Run the following in your terminal
+ -  Run the following in your terminal
     ```
     git clone https://github.com/Newfies/Disboot.gitz
     ```
     > You can also download this GitHub repo by going to Code > Download ZIP, however you will still need to use your terminal to setup and use this.

- 2. Run the following in your terminal
+ -  Run the following in your terminal
     ```
     cd Disboot
     ```

- 3. Run the following in your terminal
+ -  Run the following in your terminal
     ```
     npm install
+    ```

+ -  Create a new file with the name of **.env** and open it

+ -  Add the following line to your **.env** file **TOKEN={YOUR DISCORD BOT TOKEN HERE}**
+    > You will need to enter your Discord Bot Token, if you do not have a bot setup currently, simply head over to https://discord.com/developers/applications and make a new bot.

+ -  Then when your ready to use Disboot run the following in your terminal
+    ```
+    npm run start
+    ```
+    Or
+    ```
+    node src/bot.js
     ```